El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 Presentan el caso sin depositar dinero por adelantado

 El municipio presenta el caso al tribunal sin tener que depositar dinero al inicio.
 Solo deposita la compensación cuando los dueños responden al caso.
-Cualquier deuda con el CRIM y los gastos de limpieza se descuentan del pago final.
+Cualquier deuda con el CRIM, las multas y los gastos de limpieza y mantenimiento se descuentan del pago final.

 Art.
 4.012A(a) · (f) · 2.018(a)(10)